The Dell Eye Institute for Dry Eye Research

 Some of the less obvious signs of dry eye include: itchy eyelids, fluctuating vision, decreased contact lens wear time, and even tearing of eyes.
 Dry eye tends to get worse with age and can lead to sight threatening complications.
 Most patents are subtly bothered by dry eye, but if left untreated, it will likely get worse over time.

 Treatment of dry eye can be as simple as using artificial tears or as complex as requiring surgical reconstruction of the eyelids.
-Dry eye must be addressed and treated prior to keratorefractive surgery, such as LASIK and cataract surgery.
+Dry eye must be addressed and treated prior to keratorefractive surgery, such as Austin LASIK Surgery and cataract surgery.
 Treatment of dry eye is usually simple and well tolerated but can make a world of difference in one’s everyday life.

 The Dell Eye Institute for Dry Eye Research at Dell Laser Consultants is proud to be the only comprehensive dry eye clinic in Central Texas and a national leader in the field.